kuhumcst/texton/INSTALL.md

 This installs /usr/bin/pdffonts.

-Visit https://github.com/pdfminer/pdfminer.six and follow installation instructions.
+Visit https://github.com/euske/pdfminer and follow the installation instructions.

     $> sudo su
     $> cd ~
     $> umask 022
     $> pip3 install pdfminer

-If you like, you can instead install the newer pdfminer.six software.
+If you like, you can instead install the newer pdfminer.six (https://github.com/pdfminer/pdfminer.six) software.
 We do currently (2020.08.20) see no reason to do that.

     $> pip3 install pdfminer.six